About

 This series is rooted in material science as much as it is in artistic vision.
 Both film and steel are crystal-based recording media:

-Signal is the conceptual and aesthetic counterpart to Ferrophoto.
-Where Ferrophoto is chaotic and lush, Signal is refined and focused.
+• Signal is the conceptual and aesthetic counterpart to Ferrophoto.
+Where Ferrophoto is chaotic and lush and hard won, Signal is refined and focused.
 If Ferrophoto is the storm, Signal is the eye- a moment of clarity pulled from complexity.

 These works begin with microscopic fragments of Ferrophoto imagery, some less than 100 microns wide.
 I digitally enlarge and stretch these fragments to reveal hidden linework and subtle gradients, uncovering structure from noise.
 Each final piece is as much discovered as it is created.